Spin City: Awards and nominations

 Michael J. Fox won one Primetime Emmy, out of four nominations.
 The show won four Golden Globes (three for Fox and one for Charlie Sheen), out of its nine nominations.

 Syndication

-Initially distributed by the original Paramount Television, Spin City entered off-network syndication on UPN, Fox and The WB affiliates from fall 2000 until fall 2005 and aired on FX from fall 2005 until fall 2010.
-As of 2019, Spin City has not aired on cable channels since then.
+It entered off-network syndication on UPN, Fox and The WB affiliates from fall 2000 until fall 2005 and aired on FX from fall 2005 until fall 2010.
+When airing in syndication from 2000 to 2005, the series was distributed in association with Paramount Domestic Television, whose parent company would later buy the rights to the show.

+In February 2006, Viacom (now known as Paramount Skydance) acquired the rights to Spin City and all other television shows and live-action movies DreamWorks produced since their inception, following their $1.6 billion purchase of the company's live-action film and television assets.Copyright notice in the credits for Spin City, 1996.

 In August 2015, the series started airing on digital multicast television network Laff.
 In July 2020, every episode was added to Australian streaming service Stan.
-In February 2021, the entire series was added to Pluto TV (which is owned by Paramount Global, the current entity distributing the series) in the United States.
+In February 2021, the entire series was added to Paramount's free streaming service Pluto TV in the United States, and then was available for a period of time on Amazon Prime Video starting in September 2023.
+In the United States, the series is not currently available on Paramount's subscription streaming service Paramount+.
+In 2023 it was added to Channel 4's ad supported/premium streaming platform in the United Kingdom.
+In October 2025, Spin City began re-airing in Ireland and the UK on Comedy Central.

 Home media

 Shout!
 Factory and DreamWorks Home Entertainment has released all six seasons of Spin City on DVD in Region 1.

 DreamWorks Home Entertainment released two best-of sets entitled "Michael J. Fox – His All Time Favorites" Vols.
 1 and 2 in 2003, each containing 11 episodes.
 All 22 episodes are taken from the four seasons containing Fox, each starting with a brief interview in which he describes what he likes about the episode.
 In the 2003 interviews, Fox shows symptoms of his ongoing illness.
 Both DVD boxes contain bonus material with fund-raising TV commercials for Parkinson's disease research, starring the Spin City cast.